-- In case the parameter "Free mode Global record Overdub" is ticked, the button allows to: - Start recording in overdub mode for midi tracks.
-WARNING: recording on all armed tracks will be launched (equivalent to using the Ableton session record button). - Stop recording in overdub mode.
+- In case the parameter GLOBAL_RECORD_OVERDUB is 1, the button allows to: - Start recording in overdub mode for midi tracks.
+WARNING: recording on all armed tracks will be launched (equivalent to using the Ableton session record button). - Stop recording in overdub mode. - o In "Arranger" view of Ableton Live: